nextgenoperations/homebridge-infocus-projector/README.md

-# An [EPSON](https://www.epson.com) iProjection plugin for [Homebridge](https://github.com/nfarina/homebridge).
+# An [INFOCUS](https://www.infocus.com) Projector plugin for [Homebridge](https://github.com/nfarina/homebridge).

 This creates a switch in homekit for the power status of the projector.

 This is a fork from @ecoen66 [homebridge-epson-projector](https://github.com/ecoen66/homebridge-epson-projector), with a few fixes.

-This was tested to work with the EPSON HomeCinema 2150 and TW9400.
-It should work with any other EPSON projector with EPSON iProjection support.
+This was tested to work with the INFOCUS IN3118HD.
+It may work with any other INFOCUS projector with web control.

 # Installation
 Run these commands:

     % sudo npm install -g homebridge
-    % sudo npm install -g homebridge-epson-iprojection
+    % sudo npm install -g homebridge-infocus-projector

 NOTE: If you install homebridge like this: